 Health Effects of Radon

 Most of us are familiar with the risks associated with the colorless, odorless gas known as carbon monoxide, and it’s common to find CO detectors in homes across America.
 (Make sure you have a CO detector in your home if you don’t!
 For less than $20 you could save your family’s life!)
 But there is a lesser-known but equally dangerous gas that is also unseen, unsmelled, and lurking in American homes.
-This is radon, and it forms when certain radioactive elements in the soil breaks down and comes up from the ground and into the foundation of homes through small cracks.
+So what causes radon?
+Radon forms when certain radioactive elements in the soil breaks down and comes up from the ground and into the foundation of homes through small cracks.
 The bad news is that radon is everywhere and it can have serious effects on your health if you’re exposed to it for long periods of time.
 But the good news is that the more you learn about radon, the better equipped you’ll be to reduce the risk that it can cause to you and your loved ones.
-Below we’re going to share some of the health effects of radon, how to test for it and what to do if you discover you’ve got radon contamination.
+Below we’re going to share some of the health effects of radon, how to do radon testing and what to do if you discover you’ve got radon contamination.

 - How does radon affect the human body?
 Heavy radioactive elements are more easily trapped inside your lungs, so when you’re exposed to radon gas and you inhale it, the molecules get stuck in your lung tissue.
 As the radon particles continue to break apart, they can cause lung damage and even lung cancer.
 Did you know that radon is the second-leading cause of lung cancer in the United States, only topped by smoking?
 Seriously!
 In fact, smokers are even more susceptible to the effects of radon and it can speed the symptoms of radon-related problems, like persistent coughing and chest pain.